Nishwa-Prajapati/Frontend-projects/README.md

-# 🌐 Frontend Projects Collection  and many more to come
+# 🌐 Selected Frontend Projects Collection

 This repository contains a collection of simple and creative **frontend projects** made using **HTML, CSS, and JavaScript**.
 Each project explores a different concept in web development and design — from animations to UI components and complete web pages.